pyimgui/pyimgui/README.md

     git submodule update --init --recursive --remote

-To build locally and install inside of your local environment just use standard setuptools command:
+Then setup your environment, build extension and install it locally in the *development* mode:

+    pip install -r doc/requirements-dev.txt
     python setup.py develop